Laueana Growing

 Sacre Bleu kidney beans

 I haven’t started, let alone finished, my final vegetable review (but you can read part 1 and part 2).
-Yet, I started planning for some regenerative gardening this spring months ago!
-The months this frigid winter passed slowly and quickly all at once.
-I have wonderful news, at the end of it all: I’ve got my first client!
-He has me planning a multi-year garden installation, complete with annuals, perennials, and trees.
-With his permission, I am writing about my garden plans for him, and I will try to write about my own later.
-We aim to construct and plant the bed this spring.
-However, it is possible we will miss the timeline for spring planting, and only be able to do fall crops this year.
-We are planning on two garden beds, one with corn, squash, melons, and beans, and the other with peppers, potatoes, tomato, German chamomile, and Mexican mint marigold.
+Yet, I started planning this year’s garden months ago!
+This frosty winter passed slowly and then all at once.
+I spent many snowy days planning a client’s landscape.
+With permission, I am writing about our design.
+We are planning on two garden beds: one with corn, squash, and beans, and the other with peppers, potatoes, tomato, and herbs.

-I am planning on building a milpa, also known as “three sisters agriculture,” in my friend’s garden.
-This is a highly intelligent agriculture strategy designed by Native American people, which optimizes the harvest of three mutually beneficial crops: corn, squash, and beans.
-The catch is that a milpa cannot be machine harvested.
-Thus, it is not suitable for mass-scale industrial agriculture.
-“It takes five people four days to pick the beans and harvest the maize” (Landzettel, 2026).
+My client requested a “three sisters” garden bed, or “milpa.”
+Native Mesoamerican people designed this strategy, which optimizes the harvest of three mutually beneficial crops: corn, squash, and beans.
+People must harvest a milpa by hand.
+Because of this, it is not suitable for mass-scale industrial agriculture.
+“It takes five people four days to pick the beans and harvest the maize” for a one hectare plot (Landzettel, 2026).

-However, it is a sustainable and productive system that deserves a resurgence.
-The milpa has high value for food security gardening, because it increases the odds of survival of your crops under harsh conditions.
+However, it is a sustainable and productive system that deserves more attention.
+The milpa has high value for food security gardening.
+Growing the three sisters together creates climate resilience through mutually beneficial interactions between the three crops.

 Pungo Creek Butcher Dent Corn seed packet from Southern Exposure Seed Exchange.
 The seed packet has illustrations of yellow, orange, and red cobs of corn.